Three Models that Balance Power, Comfort and Efficiency

-Wacker Neuson began manufacturing its locally designed, engineered and built line of compact track loaders in 2015, and it now offers six models to choose from.
+Wacker Neuson began manufacturing its locally designed, engineered and built line of compact track loaders in 2015 at its Menomonee Falls, Wis., facility.
 The Wacker Neuson brand is not new to the industry.
-The company has been manufacturing equipment for the construction and landscape markets for over 60 years in the United States and has a legacy of more than 160 years in Europe.
-This experience and knowledge of the construction industry’s demands on equipment allows the company to develop products that withstand any jobsite demand.
+The company has been manufacturing equipment for the construction and landscape markets for 65 years in the United States and has a legacy of more 175 years in Europe.
+This experience and knowledge of the construction industry’s demands on equipment allows the company to develop products that withstand almost any jobsite demand.

 Wacker Neuson’s compact track loaders offer the latest enhanced cab design and service accessibility.
 The best-in-class daily maintenance accessibility starts with a cab that tips forward even when the loader arms are down.
 This provides complete and easy access to all maintenance components.
 The simple design and efficient layout means less time on daily service checks and more time on the job.
 The Kohler diesel engine features a maintenance-free, regeneration-free aftertreatment system, eliminating the impact of extreme heat or the need for filters.
 The engine also comes with a four-year/4,000-hour warranty.

 The undercarriage offers an open design that makes it easy to clean.
 Drive motor technology from Rexroth provides high torque for maximum pushing power and efficiency and reduced noise (compared to planetary drives) for improved operator comfort.
 The simple design minimizes maintenance costs, and the drive lines leading to the drive motors are completely internal, so they’re protected from harm’s way.